tanyaaa05/ResponsiveTimetable/README.md

 Contributing:
 Fork and submit pull requests.
-Contributions are welcome!
+Contributions are welcome!!